Our History & Our Founding Director

 Read more about our origin story: “City’s Big Pig Gig ‘breath of fresh air,‘” a 2000 story by the Cincinnati Business Courier or purchase our 2017 book, Transforming Cincinnati: How a Decade of ArtWorks Murals Changed People and Communities Forever.

-Our Founder, Tamara Harkavy
+Our Founding Director, Tamara Harkavy

-Tamara Harkavy is the Founder of ArtWorks.
+Tamara Harkavy is the Founding Director of ArtWorks.

 Harkavy has won numerous awards, including a C-Suite Award in 2019, YWCA Career Woman of Achievement in 2013 and 2007 Cincinnati Enquirer Woman of the Year.
 In 2018, TEDxCincinnati honored Harkavy at the inaugural Extraordinary Women event in 2018.